Updated: Mar 14

 Highlands To The Islands - Scotland

-There are many ways you can see the incredible beauty and all the sights Scotland has to offer.
-This could be via a campervan or perhaps from a boat while cruising along one of Scotlands beautiful canals.
+There are many ways you can see an incredible beauty and all the sights Scotland has to offer.
+This could be via a campervan or perhaps from a boat while cruising along one of Scotlands' beautiful canals.
 How will you explore Scotland?